-The method of teaching involves lectures, discussions, case studies, Moot Courts and project work.
+The teaching methods adopted for the Degree programme are such as to promote multi-disciplinary inquiry and practical appreciation of problems.
+This involves lectures, discussions, case studies, Moot Courts and project work.
 An innovative feature of the teaching method followed by the NLSIU is co-operative teaching where two or more teachers jointly offer a course and interact with the students in the same class.

 This is particularly useful for the multidisciplinary analysis of socio-legal problems.
 There is a high degree of interaction between the students and the teachers in the classroom.
 This is largely facilitated by the fact that at the commencement of the Trimester, each student is given a set of reading materials containing the course outline, teaching plan, reading lists and a fairly large volume of study materials in respect of each course.
 They consist of case studies, judicial decisions, articles and excerpts from reports.
 With this material, the students are expected to come prepared for the classes and actively participate in classroom discussions.

 Beyond exchanges between students and faculty in the classroom, there are more formal means of communication aimed at improving the class experience and student life.
 At the end of each Trimester, students are expected to complete an evaluation of the courses undertaken by them in that Trimester.
 Projects are another component of each course that requires both literature survey and field investigations.
 These methods are designed to improve research skills, analytical abilities as well as communication skills of students.

 NLSIU accepts students from the Common Law Admission Test (CLAT) for admission to its undergraduate B.A., LL.B.
 (Hons) programme.